Catrionamcd/Woodstock-Project/README.md

 ## Testing

 The site for all users :
+* Tested that the club information is clearly laid out and easy to read.
 * Tested for easy navigation throughout the site on all pages.
-* Criteria for using the club as a visitor is clearly explained through list & table.
+* For the visitor, the criteria for using the club as a visitor is clearly explained through list & table.
-* Google map displays location of golf club and is clickable to google map app.
+* Google map displays location of golf club and is clickable to google map app for all users.
-* Different members fees broken down clearly.
+* For the members, the different members fees broken down clearly and the club is showcased in an appealing manner with an invitation for visitors and new members.
-* Tested form for required fields and use of Code Institute code to get input fields posted.
+* For potential new members, tested the enquiry form for required fields and use of Code Institute formdump code to ensure that the information entered is posted.
-* Tested for responsivness on all devices by using
+* Tested for responsivness on all devices by using Chrome dev tools.
+* Also ran the site on multiple devices to ensure that reponsiveness was working properly.
+* Tested that the social networks icons worked when clicked.